aklivity/zilla-plus-aws-templates/amazon-msk/cdk/web-streaming/README.md

 ### Enable SSH Access

-To enable SSH access to the instances you will need the name of an existing EC2 KeyPair to set the `zillaPlusSSHKey` context variable.
+To enable SSH access to the instances you will need the name of an existing EC2 KeyPair to set the `sshKey` context variable.

 List all EC2 KeyPairs: